cran/LikertMakeR/README.md

 # LikertMakeR <img src="man/figures/logo.png" align="center" height="134" alt="LikertMakeR" />

-(V 0.4.0  November 2024)
+(V 1.0.0  April 2025)

-Synthesise and correlate Likert scale and similar rating-scale data with predefined first & second moments (mean and standard deviation)
+Synthesise and correlate Likert scale and similar rating-scale data with predefined first & second moments (mean and standard deviation), _Cronbach's Alpha_, _Factor Loadings_, and other summary statistics.

 **_LikertMakeR_** synthesises rating-scale data.
 Such scales are constrained by upper and lower bounds and discrete increments.

 ## Purpose

-The package is intended for
+The package is intended for:

-  1. "reproducing" rating-scale data for further analysis and visualisation when only summary statistics have been reported,
+  1. "reproducing" or "reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported,

   2. teaching.
 Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, _etc._ ...

-  3. checking the feasibility of scale moments with given scale and correlation properties
+  3. checking the feasibility of scale moments with given scale and correlation properties.

 ## Functions